camelot-dev/camelot/docs/user/how-it-works.rst

 How It Works
 ============

-This part of the documentation includes a high-level explanation of how Camelot extracts tables from PDF files.
+This part of the documentation includes a high-level explanation of how pypdf_table_extraction extracts tables from PDF files.

 You can choose between two table parsing methods, *Stream* and *Lattice*.
-These names for parsing methods inside Camelot were inspired from `Tabula <https://github.com/tabulapdf/tabula>`_.
+These names for parsing methods inside pypdf_table_extraction were inspired from `Tabula <https://github.com/tabulapdf/tabula>`_.

 .. _stream: